scraggo/scraggo.github.io/content/blog/tech/design-patterns-intro/index.md

 As you become more familiar with design patterns, you can anticipate common problems that arise.
 We saw a slew of problem examples in the "solutions to common problems" section.
 Knowingly or not, you’ve probably used the [Strategy](https://refactoring.guru/design-patterns/strategy), [Facade](https://refactoring.guru/design-patterns/facade), [Adapter](https://refactoring.guru/design-patterns/adapter), or other patterns before.

-There are very popular external libraries that utilize design patterns.
+There are very popular external libraries that use and allow the developer to utilize design patterns.
 Understanding design patterns will help you more easily understand how they work.
 Examples:

 - Subscription methods in Redux [use a pub-sub Observer system](https://stackoverflow.com/questions/39977540/can-redux-be-seen-as-a-pub-sub-or-observer-pattern)
 - [React lifecycle methods](https://reactjs.org/docs/state-and-lifecycle.html#adding-lifecycle-methods-to-a-class) and Database hooks (see the [Sequelize ORM](https://sequelize.org/master/manual/hooks.html) for example) utilize the Template Method pattern
 - [https://github.com/davidkpiano/xstate](https://github.com/davidkpiano/xstate) is a state machine - State pattern
+- You can use the Decorator pattern directly in JavaScript if you configure your application using experimental tooling.
+[Here's an example in React](https://medium.com/oyotech/react-decorators-5499e95a4cac).
+Higher Order Components (HOCs) achieve a similar effect with function composition.
+Read about them in [the official React docs](https://reactjs.org/docs/higher-order-components.html#convention-maximizing-composability) and [here](https://javascript.plainenglish.io/react-design-patterns-higher-order-components-62e340936652).

 We mentioned best practices before, and I believe when implemented correctly, design patterns encourage creation of clean, well-architected code.
 Many of the design patterns were born out of motivation to implement S.O.L.I.D. principles.